jassehcodecamp/jdp-2022-23-part-2-fullstack-js-with-mern/week-11-intro-to-rest-apis-with-express/1-fundamentals-of-REST.md

 # RESTful APIs/Services

 1. REST stands Representational State Transfer.
-It's a set of standards and principles of building backend APIs.
+It is a software architectural style with set of rules and principles for building APIs.

+2. An API stands for Application Programming Interface.

-2. In rest APIs clients requests and servers responses are typically in the JSON format.
+3. In rest APIs clients request data and servers response data are typically in the JSON format.

+4. JSON stands for JavaScript Object Notation.

-3. Rest URLs/endpoints are typically called **resources**.
+5. Rest URLs/endpoints are typically called **resources**.
 They are usually named in the plural form

 Example of a typical REST URL: